Attributes of God

 - omniscient (knowing all) - John 21:17

-Why Speak of God's Attributes?
+Why Speak of the Attributes of God?

 - "How can a loving and merciful God let my baby suffer and die !"